-Italy conjures up images of homemade pasta and fresh mozzarella.
+Italy conjures up images of homemade pasta and Parmigiano-Reggiano.
 When I think of France, it’s wine, butter, and the flavors of Provence in summer.
 But what is Baltic food?
 When I embarked on my journey through Latvia, Lithuania, and Estonia, I had no immediate associations and no idea what to expect from meals there.
 What I discovered is a complex cuisine that has both hearty and light dishes – some with full, complex flavors, and some more delicate – along with unusual proteins and, yes, wine.

 Here are some foods you can’t miss on a trip to the Baltics.